Britain's Ocado sees retail sales soar 52% in latest quarter

-LONDON, Sept 15 (Reuters) - Ocado Group OCDO.L, the British online supermarket and technology group, said on Tuesday Ocado Retail's revenue rose 52% in the 13 weeks to Aug.
-30, with the coronavirus pandemic generating huge demand for online deliveries.
+LONDON, Sept 15 (Reuters) - Ocado Group OCDO.L, the British online supermarket, said its Ocado Retail joint venture with Marks & Spencer MKS.L saw revenue rise 52% in the 13 weeks to Aug.
+30, with the COVID-19 pandemic generating huge demand for online deliveries.

-That growth for its fiscal third quarter compares with 27.2% in its first half and a second-quarter exit rate of over 40%.
+The growth compares with 27.2% in its first half and a second-quarter rate of over 40%.

-Ocado Retail, is a joint venture between Ocado Group and Marks & Spencer MKS.L.
-The period of the trading update pre-dates Ocado Retail replacing Waitrose products with Marks & Spencer MKS.L products from Sept.
-1. Ocado said customers have responded positively to the switch.
+Average orders per week rose 9.6% to 345,000, while an average order size of 141 pounds was below COVID-related peaks but above pre-crisis levels.

+Online grocery shopping has doubled its share of the UK market to 14% since the start of the pandemic and Ocado reckons it could reach 30% over the next few years.

 (Reporting by James Davey, editing by Louise Heavens)